micrologai/microlog/README.md

 # microlog.ai

-_Microlog_ is a continuous profiler and logger for the Python language.
+_Microlog_ is a continuous profiler and logger for the Python language that explains application behavior using interactive graphs and AI.
-Logs and performance profiles are collected and analyzed.
-_Microlog_ explains application behavior using interactive graphs.
-It summarizes and explains the code using AI.

 _Microlog_ makes understanding complex applications easy, reducing support costs and shortening production problems, increasing application quality, and minimizing outages.

+_Microlog_ saves logs and performance profiles on the local file system.
+The logs are compressed extremely well, resulting in a remarkably low 0.5MB per hour of recording.

+_Microlog_ is 100% written in Python.
+The recorder is a Python module that uses a separate thread to sample performance and record logs.
+The UI is written in Python as well, rendered in the browser using PyScript.
+The identical Python classes encode and decode the recordings, avoiding the need for cumbersome cross-language data modeling.

+_Microlog_ has extremely low runtime overhead (~1%) and exceptionally fast rendering (~20ms).

+_Microlog_ is open source, with commercial license available.
+We welcome extensions to _Microlog_, such as recording of special events or ingression into central storage systems, such as `rsync`, `scp`, or `Google Drive`.

 # Installing microlog.ai

 To install _Microlog_ from pypi run:
 ```
-python3 -m pip install micrologai
+pip install micrologai
 ```

 To install _Microlog_ globally using a `sitecustomize.py`, run: